Food from the Heart and OCBC Bank launch second shop-for-free Community Shop in Boon Lay to offer wider food choices to families in need

 Sharing OCBC Bank’s rationale for supporting the community shops, Ms Koh Ching Ching, OCBC Bank Head of Group Brand and Communications said, “During the six years in which our employees have volunteered with Food from the Heart, we have come to realise that there is no cookie-cutter solution for feeding the needy.
 For instance, those living alone may not be motivated to cook whereas those with health conditions like diabetes should avoid consuming too many carbohydrates.
 This prompted us to explore and support different approaches.”

 “In February 2020, we supported the first community shop at Mountbatten to enable individuals and families to choose their preferred food items.
 This helps reduce instances of their receiving food types they do not need or too much of the same type of food; and allows those with health issues to pick options that are best for their condition.
 We are happy to support this new shop at Boon Lay to help more beneficiaries.”

 “In addition, staff volunteers from our data analytics team can help Food from the Heart to analyse data collected from both shops to understand food consumption habits to facilitate the call for food donations.”

 One of the beneficiaries from NTUC Health, Mr Ahmad Maricar Bin Abdul Maricar, 82, shared, “The shop has plenty of useful items to choose from, and I can even select the brands.
 I am looking forward to shopping from here every month.”

 About Community Shop Programme

-The Community Shop was started in 2020 as a shop-for-free food mart concept that operates on a digital redemption system.
+The Community Shop was started in 2020 by OCBC as a shop-for-free food mart concept that operates on a digital redemption system.